dnboptimizer/dnboptimizer.github.io/ecosystem/di.md

 2. Then select the Data integration tab.
 3. Choose Connection sets.

+**Note: Before you create a connection set you need to create a Connection to Dynamics 365.
+To do this go to Powerapps, select your environment from the environments drop-down, click the "Connections" tab on the left and click the "New connection" button on the top right.
+From the list of connections select the Dynamics 365 connection and click the "Create" button.**

 ## Connection Sets
 Connection sets are a collection of two more connections, organization mapping information, and integration keys that can be reused among projects.